JoanPuig/PyFIT/README.md

 PyFIT is a library that allows reading .FIT files into Python.

 ### Motivation ###
 As someone that loves playing around with data and code, I felt that being able to decode the files from my activity trackers would motivate me to be more fit.
-I hope this project encourages people to keep fit.
+I hope this project does the same for you.

 ### Running the code ###